ajh258/MIT/README.md

-## Software
+## Software & Packages
-This code requires Julia.
-We are running the code in v.1.7.2
+This code was ran in Jupyter using Julia v.1.7.2

-## Packages
-This code requires the following packages: LeastSquaresOptim, Printf, Test
+Required Julia packages: LeastSquaresOptim, Printf, Test

-LeastSquaresOptim is not a default package.
-To install, run the following code in Julia terminal first:
+To install Julia packages (e.g. LeastSquaresOptim) run the following code first:
 ```julia
 using Pkg
 Pkg.add("LeastSquaresOptim")